 Barcelona to Girona Catalonia

 Ever since we’ve moved to Spain, we were all tied up trying to settle down, make sure the moving process is on the right track.
 While we were starting to feel stressed, and realized we have not had any chance to get out of Barcelona to explore Catalonia yet.
 After hearing so many great things about Girona and it is only located approximately 40 minutes North West of Barcelona.
-Together with a dear friend of ours – Liz – we have decided to take a trip to Girona from Barcelona after dropping off our kids at the nursery school.
+Together with a dear friend of ours – Liz – we have decided to take a trip to Girona from Barcelona.

 We took one of the earliest trains from Barcelona to Girona, shops were mostly still closed in the old town upon our arrival.
 We began our tour with a quiet and peaceful walk; Girona can be crowded during the high season.